 Whitcoulls Publishers, Christchurch, 1979.
 Hardback with dust jacket.
 224 pages.
 SECONDHAND

 Divis, a miner at the Blackwater Mine at Waiuta photographed life in New Zealand mining towns of Blackball, Waiuta and Waihi, where he worked between 1900 and 1935.
 His legacy is an extraordinary record of the isolated and often dangerous life in frontier communities.
+First published in 2010 this is the revised and expanded edition.

 Despite its drawbacks of isolation, inclement weather and barrenness, the author doubts if any other New Zealand town of like size had even a fraction of the varied interests which the hill had to offer.
 Here in a little world apart, was an existance geared to the winning of coal.
 The author lived at Denniston for twenty years and these memories have inspired recent successful fiction.
 First edition, this copy signed by the author.